 I previously wrote about my experience of going to Drumheller to see the Canadian Badlands Passion Play.
-Surprisingly my time at the Passion Play wasn’t the only theatre experience I’d have in this region of Alberta.
-Just a short drive from Drumheller is the small hamlet of Rosebud, which has a professional theatre and theatre school (including a post-secondary theatre school).
-I went there to see a production of The Wizard of Oz.
+Surprisingly, my time at the Passion Play wasn’t the only theatre experience I’d have in this region of Alberta.
+A short drive from Drumheller is the hamlet of Rosebud, which has a professional theatre and theatre school (including a post-secondary theatre school).
+I went there to see a production of the classic musical The Wizard of Oz.

 The History of Rosebud & The Rosebud Centre OF The Arts